danielnilsson9/bbs-fw/README.md

 ### BBS02

 Not yet.
-Consider sending a [donation](https://www.paypal.com/donate/?business=LVAYFCMQYN8F4&no_recurring=0&item_name=BBSHD-FW&currency_code=USD) that will go towards obtaining a BBS02 controller for reverse engineering.
+Consider sending a [donation](https://www.paypal.com/donate/?business=LVAYFCMQYN8F4&no_recurring=0&item_name=BBSHD-FW&currency_code=USD) to support the development and hardware procurement needed for reverse engineering.

-I have currently received 94 USD and will order a controller and start working on this if we reach 100.

 ### BBS01